hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-07-14-cloudComputing_part1.md

 ## Fire up your cloud computer

 The two most popular cloud computing services are Amazon's Web Services (AWS) and Google's Cloud Platform.
 Amazon, although the best known of the two, feels cumbersome to me -- the first hour of the workshop and 36 slides were devoted just to getting our AWS instance up and running.
 I prefer Google.
-If you're still undecided, I'd also point out that **Google gives you a $300 credit**, good for 1 year from the time you activate your cloud account.
+If you're still undecided, I'd also point out that **Google gives you a $300 credit**, good for 1 year from the time you activate your cloud account!
 This is more than enough cash to work your way through this tutorial and still have plenty left for some of your own analyses.

 I put together the video tutorial below to walk you through the follow steps:
 * setting up your Google Cloud compute instance